mgonzs13/llama_ros/README.md

 # llama_ros

-This repositiory provides a set of ROS 2 packages to integrate [llama.cpp](https://github.com/ggerganov/llama.cpp) into your ROS 2.
+This repositiory provides a set of ROS 2 packages to integrate [llama.cpp](https://github.com/ggerganov/llama.cpp) into ROS 2.
 By using the llama_ros packages, you can easily incorporate the powerful optimization capabilities of [llama.cpp](https://github.com/ggerganov/llama.cpp) into your ROS 2 projects.

 ## Installation